 We hold a 100 per cent interest in United Utilities Tallinn BV, a Dutch holding company which holds our shares in AS Tallinna Vesi.
-For 2018/19, it received a dividend of $\notin 2.5$ million from profits that have been fully taxed in Estonia and paid on a dividend of $\notin 2.4$ million, the balance of around $\notin 100$ k being retained to cover its costs.
+For 2019/20, it received a dividend of €5.3 million from profits that have been fully taxed in Estonia and paid on a dividend of €5.2 million, the balance of around €100k being retained to cover its costs.
 It had no other income.
+Our share of net assets in the company is around €40 million, largely being the shares in AS Tallinna Vesi.
+The company has no employees.